Department of Psychology

 (3 credits - Offered on Sufficient Demand)

-In this course students will develop an understanding of trauma as well as its biological and psychosocial impact.
-Students will learn how to recognize trauma and understand a variety of traumatic experiences while exploring research-based methods of dealing with trauma.
+In this course students develop an understanding of trauma as well as its biological and psychosocial impact.
+Students learn how to recognize trauma and understand a variety of traumatic experiences while exploring research-based methods of dealing with trauma.

 Prerequisites: Psychology major or minor and junior standing at time of registration